shubhammahawar/System-Design/Recently Browsed Items.md

 5. The event will be written to PostgreSQL for long term storage.
 This data can later be used for product recommendations and other Machine Learning activities.

 6. Writer will write the event to Redis.
-Here we will make use of Redis sorted sets to keep latest 100 events produced in last 6 months.
+Here we will make use of Redis sorted sets to keep latest 5 items produced for each user.
    We will have one sorted set per user.

 7. User makes a request through UserService to view the recently viewed items.
-The reque

 8. The request will go to any of the reader based on their current CPU utilisation